-10. Click OK to exit the Pictometry Image Driver for ArcMap configuration program.
+10. Click OK to exit the Pictometry Image Driver for ArcMap Configuration Utility.

 Now that the Pictometry Image Driver for ArcMap is installed and configured, the Add Image to Map feature will be available the next time you start ArcMap.